Two Beings, or Not Two Beings?

 Her sibling smiled.
 “Super Crash Sisters?
 You’re so going down!”

-As the sun slowly set and darkness crept in through their apartment’s windows, Jackie and Sarah finished playing their video game.
+As the sun slowly set and darkness crept in through their apartment’s windows, Jackie and Sarah eventually finished playing their video-game.

-“Hey, while you’re there can you pick up a banana fizzy drink for me?
+“A likely story,” Sarah quipped, “you just don’t want to lose for the fourteenth time in a row!”
+The two girls laughed.
+“Hey, while you’re out, can you pick up a banana fizzy drink for me?
 I’m all out!”
 Sarah asked her twin.

-“Eew, how can you drink that stuff?”
-Jackie laughed, grabbing her handbag before exiting the room and making her way to the elevator.
+“Eew, how can you drink that piss?”
+Jackie laughed, grabbing her handbag and facemask before exiting the room and making her way to the apartment’s elevator.

-As she stepped out onto the busy streets she was greeted by the chimes of Big Ben.
+As she stepped out onto the busy streets, she was greeted by the chimes of Big Ben.
 She looked towards the clock tower.
 8PM.
-The shops closed at 9 o’ clock.
+The shops closed at nine-o’-clock.
 Jackie clutched her handbag and ran for the shops, completely focused on making it on time.
-Completely oblivious to the “missing person” posters surrounding her.
+Completely oblivious to the newly-placed “missing person” posters surrounding her.
 Posters showing a well-groomed young man in a suit with ginger hair.

 MISSING PERSON – HAVE YOU SEEN ME?
 ARTHUR KING

-Arriving at her preferred convenience store Ye Olde Corner Shoppe, Jackie was greeted by the friendly cashier.
+Arriving at her preferred convenience store, Ye Olde Corner Shoppe, to grab Sarah’s banana soda, Jackie was greeted by the friendly cashier.

-“Just some snacks and fizzy drink.”
-Jackie said heading into the beverages aisle and grabbing a banana-flavored soda, before walking back to the cashier’s desk and grabbing a few bags of potato chips from the surrounding shelves.
+“Just some sweets, crisps and fizzy drink,” Jackie said heading into the beverages aisle and grabbing a banana-flavored soda, before walking back to the cashier’s desk and grabbing a few bags of potato chips and a couple of small candies from the surrounding shelves.

 The cashier winced as she grabbed the soda can to scan it.
-“How can you drink this stuff?” she asked.
+“How can you drink this piss?” she asked.

-“One can of banana fizzy drink and a couple packets of crisps… That’ll be £10.99.” the cashier replied.
+“One can of banana fizzy drink, some bonbons and a couple packets of crisps… That’ll be £10.99.” the cashier replied.

 The cashier glanced over her shoulder.
 “I’m sorry, did y’ know ‘im?” she asked apologetically.